pomdtr/sunbeam/README.md

 ### Sunbeam runs on all platforms

-Sunbeam is written is distributed as a single binary, so you can run it on any platform.
+Sunbeam is distributed as a single binary, so you can run it on any platform.
 The sunbeam extension system is also designed to be cross-platform.

 ![sunbeam running in alacritty](./static/alacritty.png)